idoudali/playground-template/README.md

 # phony targets in Ninja (if that suits you.)
 make targets-Release
 # Then try your luck :)

+# To build the documentation do
+cd build-Release
+ninja mkdocs
+# To serve the documentation
+ninja docs-serve
 ```

 ## Interacting with the repo CLI tool